-- Boise, Idaho.
-Police arrested the police chief, the sheriff and a deputy sheriff, and a number of others for moonshining.
+- Boise, ID.
+Police arrested the police chief, the sheriff and a deputy sheriff, and a number of others.
+They were moonshining.

-- Edgewater, New Jersey.
+- Edgewater, NJ.
 The mayor, chief of police, a sergeant, and two detectives were arrested.
 They, along with a US customs inspector, and eight others were guilty of conspiracy.
-A rumrunner confessed that he had paid them $61,000 to help land liquor worth one million dollars.
+A rumrunner confessed that he had paid them $61,000.
+That was to help land liquor worth one million dollars.

 - Fort Lauderdale, FL.
 Police arrested the sheriff, the assistant chief of police, and seventeen others for conspiracy.
 The others included policemen and deputy sheriffs.

 - Morris County, NJ.
 The former county prosecutor was guilty of accepting bribes from liquor law violators.

 - Philadelphia.
 A jury found a city magistrate guilty of taking $87,993 in liquor bribes during his ten months in office.
 That’s about $1,250,000 in todays dollars.

 - South Jacksonville, FL.
 A federal grand jury indicted almost the entire city government.
 It included the mayor, chief of police, head of the city council, city commissioner, and fire chief.

 Cartoon about Corruption During Prohibition

 This popular cartoon was about corruption during the era.
-Titled “The National Gesture,” it suggests the widespread nature of corruption.
+Titled “The National Gesture.”
+It suggests the widespread nature of corruption.
 It portrays a prohibition agent, police officer, and elected official.
 Also a magistrate, petty official and member of the clergy.
 Each has his hand extended in the “national gesture.”